jayjay0317/Diabetes-ML-Pipeline-Analysis/README.md

 # 🏥 Diabetes Health Indicators Analysis & Deployment

 An end-to-end machine learning pipeline for diabetes risk prediction using the BRFSS 2015 dataset.
-This project addresses critical real-world challenges: **severe class imbalance**, **non-linear clinical feature interactions**, and **UX-driven model serving**.
+This project addresses critical real-world challenges including **severe class imbalance**, **non-linear clinical feature interactions**, and **Docker-based multi-container model serving**.

+An end-to-end data analysis and machine learning pipeline for diabetes risk prediction using the BRFSS 2015 dataset.
+This project addresses critical production and analytical challenges including severe class imbalance, non-linear clinical feature interactions, and environment disparity.
+These bottlenecks are resolved through rigorous statistical evaluation and a robust multi-container serving infrastructure deployed on AWS using Docker.

 ---